MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3.md

 |Basic| √| |

 >[!Note]
->For the Amazon S3 connection of Dataflow Gen2, see this article.
+>For the Amazon S3 connection of Dataflow Gen2, go to [Connect to Amazon S3 in dataflows](./connector-amazon-s3-dataflows.md).

 ## Prerequisites